ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-03-08-Ethereum-Archive-Node.md

     > ```
     > then, you can use `localhost:8545` to interact with Reth Execution Node over JSON-RPC

+    > If you want to allow any application local to your node will be able to access the RPC server,
+    > which means allowing any domains for Cross-Origin requests, you can add:
+    > ```
+    > --http --http.corsdomain "*"
+    > ```

     > If you want to view metrics of Reth Execution Node, you can add:
     > ```
     > --metrics localhost:9001